katzien/crawler/README.md

 `-graph` Renders the sitemap as a graph saved to an .svg file rather than as text on the screen.

-❗️Graphviz (dot) is required for this to work.

 `-timeout` Max allowed crawling time in seconds (0 for unlimited; defaults to 1m0s).

 `-url` Full URL of the website to be crawled, e.g. https://google.com (defaults to https://www.google.com if not specified).